tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 used with cipher suites that do not use the TLS PRF and have not defined a hash function for this purpose.
 This hash is referred to as the authenticator hash.

-Exported Authenticators MUST NOT be generated or accepted on connectons not using the extended master secret {{!RFC7627}}
+To avoid key synchronization attacks, Exported Authenticators MUST NOT be generated or accepted on TLS 1.2 connectons that did not negotiate the extended master secret {{!RFC7627}}.
-extension, to avoid key synchronization attacks.

 ## Authenticator Construction